MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ### Check out the application

 Clone the sample code for this guide.
 The sample is on [GitHub](https://github.com/Azure-Samples/open-liberty-on-aks).
 There are a few samples in the repository.
 This article uses *java-app*.
-Here's the major file structure of the application.
+The important files are shown next.

 ### [Bash](#tab/in-bash)